 1. Make the cat poop disappear before your dog can get to it.

-This isn’t always feasible if you have a traditional litter box: Chances are, you’re not sitting around waiting for your cat to use the litter box just so you can spring into action and clean it.
-What you need is a self-cleaning litter box like the Litter-Robot 3 Connect.
-The Litter-Robot has a patented sifting process that automatically separates your cat’s waste from the litter, depositing the clumps into a waste drawer for easy disposal.
+This isn’t always feasible if you have a traditional litter box.
+Chances are, you’re not sitting around waiting for your cat to use the litter box just so you can spring into action and clean it.
+What you need is a dog-proof litter box like Litter-Robot.
+This self-cleaning litter box has a patented sifting process that automatically separates your cat’s waste from the litter, depositing the clumps into a waste drawer for easy disposal.

-The Litter-Robot timer countdown function really comes in handy for households with both dogs and cats.
-This is how it works: When your cat exits the Litter-Robot, a timer counts down, allowing the litter to clump before a clean cycle begins.
-You can set this timer to 3, 7, or 15 minutes.
+The Litter-Robot timer countdown (cycle delay) function really comes in handy for households with both dogs and cats.
+This is how it works: When your cat exits Litter-Robot, a timer counts down, allowing the litter to clump before a clean cycle begins.
+You can set this timer to 3, 7, 15, 25, or 30 minutes.

-Setting the Litter-Robot timer to 3 minutes effectively prevents most dogs from nosing out a “snack” in the litter box.
+Setting the Litter-Robot cycle delay to 3 minutes effectively prevents most dogs from nosing out a “snack” in the litter box.

 2. Make the litter box inaccessible to your dog.

 If, however, your dog outsmarts the 3-minute timer (or you don’t have a self-cleaning litter box), your best bet is to make the litter box itself inaccessible to all canines in the house.
 This might include placing the litter box out of reach from your dog, in a spot only your cat can jump to.
-Or, you can use a baby gate to keep dogs out of the space without forcing your kitty to compromise.
+There are many litter box furniture options or you can use a baby gate to keep dogs out of the space without forcing your kitty to compromise.

 Why do dogs eat cat poop?
 While there are multiple reasons why dogs partake in this gross habit, we can all agree that there are some great ways to prevent it.
 Try a self-cleaning litter box and litter box furniture today!